Alexander Madden: Early life and education

 Madden joined the Royal Navy in 1908.
 He served in World War I as well as World War II.
 During the latter War he commanded the light cruiser HMS Birmingham from 1941.
 He then became Naval Assistant to the Second Sea Lord in 1942: he also served as head of the Admiralty Commission and Warrant Branch in which capacity he had the critical role of deciding who received the command of each ship in the Navy.
 He returned to sea as Commander of the battleship HMS Anson in 1944.

 After the War he was appointed Deputy Controller of the Navy and Director of Naval Equipment and then, in 1948 he was made Flag Officer commanding 5th Cruiser Squadron and Flag Officer Second in Command for the Far East Station.
 In that capacity he became involved in the Amethyst Incident on the Yangtze River in China in 1949.

 He was appointed Second Sea Lord and Chief of Naval Personnel in 1950 and then became Commander-in-Chief, Plymouth in 1953.
 He retired in 1956.

+He provided the preface to the book, Walker, R.N., by Terence Robertson in 1956.

 In retirement he became Chairman of the Association of Retired Naval Officers.